BrilyanNathanael/Pokemon-App-NextJs/README.md

 - Axios (Http Client Library)

 ## Getting Started
 To run the project, you can first clone this repository.
-After that, you can install dependencies on this project, by issuing commands like the following:
+After that, you can install dependencies on this project, by running a command like the following:

 ```bash
 npm install